10 Principles for Leading the Next Industrial Revolution

 And of course, in all industries, companies are now able to develop highly customizable, on-demand manufacturing, with customers having real-time access to design, supply, and demand systems.
 Direct feedback and interfaces between manufacturing systems and customers’ own ordering and demand planning systems are shortening lead times and improving capacity utilization planning.
 One of the great frontiers in data analytics is materials.
 A plastics maker that notices a customer using a polymer in one way could propose a different approach, based on analysis of what other companies have done with that same polymer.

 To make the most of your data, integrate your analytics teams.
 Schedule regular sessions in which people talk about what they are finding, and how it could affect the business.
 Ensure that data from all your operations and customer insights is considered.
 Draw in relevant information from other companies and from the government.
-In doing this, you balance your proprietary interest in your own data against the fact that open data sharing allows for much more insight.
+By doing so, you balance your proprietary interest in your own data against the fact that open data sharing allows for much more insight.
 Platforms make sophisticated data sharing of this sort far easier than it used to be.
 Finally, in addition to any business changes you make, revamp your analytics approach so that your data gathering and synthesis will be still more effective next quarter.

 7. Adopt innovative financing models.
 New large-scale technologies inevitably put pressure on the old ways of raising money for them.
 As the Industrial Internet expands, the ability to finance major capital projects will remain one of the hallmark capabilities of an industrial company.
 But the particulars will shift.